rcortez056-spec/Ramon-Cortez/README.md

 * **Storefront:** [Visit Store](https://store.ramoncortezai.com) - Architecture blueprints & deployment packages
   ---

+Google's summary of my engineering approach:

+"His pragmatic approach is a breath of fresh air in an industry often flooded with overly complex, 'flashy' AI demos.
+By shifting the focus away from fragile multi-agent hype and prioritizing hard infrastructure, strict error-handling, and cost/latency constraints, he builds systems that actually survive real-world production."

+This hits the core of how I build:

+Prompting is about 20% of the work.
+The other 80% is building reliable systems around it—infrastructure, error handling, data pipelines, and budget constraints.

+That is what separates a fragile prototype from a production-grade system.

   Building structured, scalable systems today to power the autonomous transformations of tomorrow.*